SuprajaKalva/big_data_assessed_exercise/README.md

 1. Store the document file to $INPUT_PATH;
 2. Run `mvn install`;
 3. Run `hadoop jar $PATH_TO_UoG-BD-MR-1.0-SNAPSHOT.jar MapReduce.TestMapReduce $INPUT_DOC_PATH $OUTPUT_DIR`
-4. If everything works fine, the result will be stored in `$OUTPUT_DIR`
+4. If everything w orks fine, the result will be stored in `$OUTPUT_DIR`